Leadership

 minutes

-What defines a life well lived?
-Is it the titles we hold, the milestones we reach, and the recognition we earn?
-Or is it the memories we create, the relationships we nurture, and the experiences that quietly shape who we become?
+Is it the titles we hold and the milestones we reach, or the memories we create, the relationships we nurture, and the experiences that quietly shape who we become?

 And yet, over time, the rhythm of corporate life began to narrow.
 The familiar cycle of meetings, targets, and routines left less room for curiosity, creativity, and deeper self-exploration.
 Progress was measurable, but meaning felt increasingly compressed.

-Despite outward success, a quieter question kept returning.
-Were we truly living with intention, or simply moving efficiently through a life shaped by expectations we hadn’t recently paused to question?
+Were we living with intention, or simply moving efficiently through a life shaped by expectations we hadn’t recently paused to question?

 That question, more than any single event, became the beginning of change.